Skip to content

 Niagara Falls Observation Tower and Bridge

-The Niagara Observation Tower and bridge.
+Niagara Observation Tower and Bridge

 The Observation Tower extends out over the gorge to offer one of the Falls' most spectacular views from the U.S. side of the gorge.
 From the Observation Tower, visitors can take one of two glass elevators down to the boarding dock for the Maid of the Mist tour and enjoy the stunning view of the Falls as they descend 175 feet into the Niagara Gorge.